On the Hypomonotone Class of Variational Inequalities: Abstract

 \section{Abstract}

-This paper studies the behavior of the extragradient algorithm when applied to hypomonotone operators, a class of problems that extends beyond the classical monotone setting.
-While the extragradient method is widely known for its efficacy in solving variational inequalities with monotone and Lipschitz continuous operators, we demonstrate that its convergence is not guaranteed in the hypomonotone setting.
-We provide a characterization theorem that identifies the conditions under which the extragradient algorithm fails to converge.
-Our results highlight the necessity of stronger assumptions to guarantee convergence of extragradient and to further develop the existing VI methods for broader problems.
+This paper studies the behavior of the extragradient algorithm~\citep{korpelevich1976extragradient} when applied to hypomonotone operators, a class of problems that extends beyond the classical monotone setting.
+To support the understanding of this variational inequality problem class, we focus on a subclass of hypomonotone linear operators, characterizing them based on their eigenvalues and providing concrete examples.
+While the extragradient method is widely recognized for its efficiency in solving variational inequalities involving monotone and Lipschitz continuous operators, we demonstrate that it does not guarantee convergence in the hypomonotone case.
+In particular, we construct a counterexample where the extragradient method diverges regardless of the step size.
+A numerical experiment is presented to support this result.